Buttler to open for England in Australia T20

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BIRMINGHAM, United Kingdom: Jos Buttler will be promoted to open the innings in England´s lone Twenty20 international against Australia at Edgbaston on Wednesday, team management have confirmed.
+BIRMINGHAM: Jos Buttler will be promoted to open the innings in England’s lone Twenty20 international against Australia at Edgbaston on Wednesday (today), team management have confirmed.

 He has opened once before for England in his 61 T20 internationals, making an unbeaten 73 off 49 balls - his highest T20 score for England - when Sri Lanka were beaten by eight wickets at Southampton in 2016.